 The Charlotte County Community Redevelopment Agency was established in 1992 by the Board of County Commissioners to pursue redevelopment activities in the Charlotte Harbor Community Redevelopment Area.
 In 1994 the first CRA plan was written to address the deteriorating physical and economic conditions which prevailed in this historic section of the County.
-Much has been accomplished since the CRA's inception 13 years ago, but timely updates and adjustments to the plan ensure that appropriate strategies are employed to address relevant issues and concerns expressed by local residents, businesses, and the Community Redevelopment Area Advisory Committee to assure that the conditions are being improved.
+Much has been accomplished since the CRA's inception 13 years ago, but timely updates and adjustments to the plan ensure that appropriate strategies are employed to address relevant issues and concerns expressed by local residents, and businesses to assure that the conditions are being improved.